ryuan19/SkillSyncer/README.md

 2. Arvind Saligrama
 What I did: Wrote algorithm that updates best employee for each project whenever you upload a new employee.
 Integrated brute force algorithm with current embeddindgs algorithm.
 Did a user interview
 What I aim to do for next sprint: Work on getting better embeddings.
 Specifically, a chunking algorithm that assigns weights to different experiences on the resume.

+3. Roy Yuan
+What I did: finished brute force algorithm for employee matching for each project whenever you upload a new employee, integrated the brute force algorithm with the existing frontend, did a few user interviews, scraped (legally) additional resumes to test our product on
+What I aim to do for next sprint: help teammates with whatever they need, work on encryption, finalize algorithm for employee matching